msm-code/PseudoBF/README.md

 ------------------------------------------------.--------------.<<<-]<<<<<<
 ```

-After executing above code in any braunfuck interpreter, we get expected optput:
+After executing above code in any brainfuck interpreter, we get expected optput:

 ```
 Compare a to 5: not equal.
 Compare a to 7: equal.